 Sometimes, trigeminal neuralgia symptoms can occur without obvious nerve compression, which is called idiopathic trigeminal neuralgia.

-In rarer occurrences, the trigeminal nerve can be compressed by something else, like a brain tumour, an aneurysm or an arteriovenous malformation.
-Alternatively, you might have an existing condition which damages myelin (a coating that insulates the nerve), such as in multiple sclerosis.
-This is called secondary trigeminal neuralgia.
+In rarer occurrences, the trigeminal nerve can be compressed by something else, like a brain tumour, an aneurysm, or an arteriovenous malformation.
+Alternatively, you might have an existing condition that damages myelin (a coating that insulates the nerve), such as in multiple sclerosis.
+This is called secondary trigeminal neurogenesis.

 How can I alleviate the symptoms of trigeminal neuralgia?

-If possible, avoid doing the things that you know triggers your facial pain, although that might not always be straightforward.
-It might also be helpful to use a mouth wash that contains a local anaesthetic (usually used to treat a sore throat) which will help to numb your mouth and can provide some relief.
+If possible, avoid doing the things that you know trigger your facial pain, although that might not always be straightforward.
+It might also be helpful to use a mouthwash that contains a local anaesthetic (usually used to treat a sore throat), which will help to numb your mouth and can provide some relief.

 When should I ask for specialist help?

 If your symptoms persist, you should contact your GP.
-Mild trigeminal neuralgia pain can often be treated with medications.
-If your condition does not improve, or you suffer from severe side effects from the medications, then it may be worth looking for more specialist support.
+Mild trigeminal neuron pain can often be treated with medications.
+If your condition does not improve or you suffer from severe side effects from the medications, then it may be worth looking for more specialist support.

 What treatment options are available?

-There is a range of potential treatment options available to help to alleviate your facial pain.
+There is a range of potential treatment options available to help alleviate your facial pain.

-You will stay in hospital for three to four days and can return to full activity in about four to six weeks.
-Around 70 to 80 per cent of patients who have this treatment become pain free and off medication in the long term.
+You will stay in the hospital for three to four days and can return to full activity in about four to six weeks.
+Around 70 to 80 percent of patients who have this treatment become pain-free and off medication in the long term.
 As with all surgery, there are some risks, which your surgeon will discuss with you before you proceed.

 If your neuralgia is not caused by a compressed nerve, then internal neurolysis or "combing" of the nerve may be a more suitable treatment option.
-This is a process which separates out nerve fibres.
-This is effective in 50 to 60 per cent of patients.
+This is a process that separates out nerve fibres.
+This is effective in 50 to 60 percent of patients.
 There is almost always some degree of facial numbness after this procedure, but the degree can vary in severity.
-Other risks include the potential for a residual burning pain, which can be difficult to manage, but the risk of this is low.
+Other risks include the potential for residual burning pain, which can be difficult to manage, but the risk of this is low.
 Any other risks will again be discussed before you proceed with any treatment.
-For this procedure you would usually stay in hospital for three to four days, and again return to your regular activities within four to six weeks.
+For this procedure, you would usually stay in the hospital for three to four days and then return to your regular activities within four to six weeks.

 Why should I have my trigeminal neuralgia treatment with UCLH Private Healthcare?

 The National Hospital for Neurology and Neurosurgery at Queen Square is a highly specialised academic neurology and neurosurgery hospital.
 Our specialist team has a vast experience in managing complex trigeminal neuralgia cases, including for patients who have been unsuccessfully treated elsewhere for the condition.
-We can provide state-of-the-art diagnostic facilities as well as offering all trigeminal neuralgia treatment options.
-The team is also highly experienced in supporting patients with other headache and facial pain conditions, if tests results suggest an alternative treatment plan is required.
+We can provide state-of-the-art diagnostic facilities as well as offer all trigeminal neuralgia treatment options.
+The team is also highly experienced in supporting patients with other headache and facial pain conditions if test results suggest an alternative treatment plan is required.